prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 Objections:
 1. Since the file paths are dependent on the volume mounts in the server, this approach may not achieve a meaningful decoupling.
+2. Extra complexity in defining a new CRD.

 ### Non-Safe Monitors